-As a nation the British don’t have the best reputation for being proficient speakers of foreign languages.
-Changes to school curriculums are attempting to remedy this situation and prevent future generations being thought “lazy” by the rest of Europe because so many of us don’t take the trouble to learn a second language.
+The British don’t have the best reputation for proficient speakers of foreign languages.
+Changes to school curriculums are attempting to remedy this situation and prevent future generations from being thought “lazy” by the rest of Europe because so many of us don’t take the trouble to learn a second language.
 But is it too late for the rest of us?

-The answer is that it’s never too late to start learning a foreign language, and if you’re prepared to put in a little effort, it is incredibly rewarding when you find you’re able to grasp the gist of a conversation which would once have been unintelligible, or understand an article online without having to resort to sub-standard automatic translation tools.
+The answer is that it’s never too late to start learning a foreign language.
+Suppose you’re prepared to put in a little effort.
+In that case, it is gratifying when you find you’re able to grasp the gist of a conversation which would once have been unintelligible or to understand an article online without having to resort to sub-standard automatic translation tools.

 But is it, in fact, worth learning a foreign language when English is so widely spoken?
-Certainly it is, because it will allow you to communicate on equal terms with those you meet, rather than having to rely on their good education or good nature to converse with you in English.
+Indeed, it is because it will allow you to communicate on equal terms with those you meet, rather than relying on their excellent education or good nature to converse with you in English.

-Why not start with one of our learning options, which include intensive courses and private lessons with native German tutors?
-They will give you the best possible grounding in your new language, and leave you in no doubt that it certainly IS worthwhile learning German.
+Why not start with one of our learning options, which includes intensive courses and private lessons with native German tutors?
+They will give you the best possible grounding in your new language and leave you with no doubt that it certainly is worthwhile learning German.